ryanontheinside/ComfyUI_RyanOnTheInside/readme.md

 *Examples showcasing various effects using particle emitters, vortices, and other node features*

 ##### 🆕 Recent Updates:
+- 10/3/24 - **FeatureAccumulate**: Adds a new feature modifier that accumulates feature values over time, creating a cumulative effect.
 - 9/30/23 - **FlexVideoSeek Node**: Added a new video manipulation node that allows for dynamic frame seeking based on feature inputs.
 This node enables creation of time-warping effects, music-reactive video manipulations, and other temporal distortions.

 - 9/30/23 - **Audio Utility and Effect Nodes**: Added a comprehensive set of audio processing nodes: